microsoftgraph/microsoft-graph-docs/api-reference/beta/api/administrativeunit_list_scopedadministrators.md

 # List scopedAdministrators

-Retrieve a list of scopedrolemembership objects.
+Retrieve a list of [scopedRoleMembership](../resources/scopedrolemembership.md) objects.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request